AlexIII/GRAFEN/readme.md

 `-grd7 grdField.grd`			- Surfer grd7 file.
 Grid dimensions are used as file input.
 All coordinates in Gauss-Kruger projection (km).
 Old grid values are ignored and will be rewritten.

 Specify input parameters:
 `-Hf 0.00001`						- Height over the Ellipsoid on which the field is being calculated (km).
-(It is not recommended to pass exactly 0)
+This parameter is ignored if `-dat3D` was specified.
+It is not recommended to pass exactly 0.
 `-dens dens_model`			- Directory with layered density model (set of grd7 files) `-Hfrom -81` 				- Depth of the lower grid layer (density model) `-Hto 0` 					- Depth of the upper grid layer (density model)